garrett-sutton/garrett-sutton.github.io/_drafts/og-colorado.md

 It felt like almost every run was steep, had bumps or rocks!
 One run in particular sticks out - the Steep Gullies.

-The Steep Gullies are wicked steep, exposed, and narrow.
+The Steep Gullies are steep, exposed, and narrow.
 It's the type of run you want to avoid falling on at all costs.
-Will lost a ski going down and in retrospect, I still think it was a lot more dangerous than we understood in the moment.
+Will lost a ski going down and in retrospect, I think it was a lot more dangerous than we understood in the moment.
 It took quite a while just to get a ski back on because of the rocks, narrowness and steepness.
-All of this is to say this is probably the toughest run I've skiied to date.
+All of this is to say this is probably the toughest run I've skiied.
 The kicker to the Steep Gullies is the "15-minute" walk back to the lift at the bottom.
 As relatively fit 24 year-olds, we anticipated this 15-minutes was an estimate for your grandma.
 In reality, walking uphill in ski boots on snow while carrying skis at over 11000' is no joke.
-We probably walked for a least 20 minutes
+We probably walked for a least 20 minutes.

 ### The Storm
 Our initial plan was to fly into Denver on a Thursday night,